ramontayag/bit_wallet/README.md

 ## Contributing

+I suggest you do your development in this [Vagrant box](https://github.com/ramontayag/ruby-bitcoin-box).
+I use it for my development.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)